 It wasn’t until recently that I was introduced to the multitude of bushfoods native to Australia.
 With nutrient-packed fruit and veg — not to mention spices galore — I couldn’t believe how many interesting foods were hiding in plain sight.
 Yam daisy, bush tomato, cinnamon myrtle, wattleseed…the list goes on!
 With incredibly unique flavour profiles, there are Australian bushfoods to suit everyone’s tastes.
 Spice packs make a great present for the home chefs and bakers out there, and native jams and relishes make excellent gifts for…well, anyone who enjoys eating!
-You can find a great range over at Indigenous-owned Mabu Mabu, but be sure to treat yourself while you’re there, too 😉
+You can find a great range over at Indigenous-owned, Mabu Mabu.
+Don’t forget to treat yourself while you’re there, too 😉

 Tip: If you’re looking to include coffee as an add-on to a gift, the cold brew from Black Velvet Coffee is my recommendation.
 An extra special shout out must go to their delicious citrus spice flavour.
-It can be topped with coconut water or sparkling water for when you want something without milk, or top it up with an ice-cold cola, for an extra buzz.
+It can be topped with coconut water or sparkling water for when you want something refreshingly milk-free, or top it up with an ice-cold cola, for an extra buzz.

-I have an immense love for vintage, and a somewhat charming habit of saying things like ‘They don’t make them like they used to! ‘, when looking at any antique oddity.
-And I stand by my word!
+I have an immense love of vintage, and a somewhat charming habit of saying things like, “They don’t make them like they used to! “, when looking at any antique oddity – and I stand by my word!
 With so many unique treasures out there just waiting to find a new home (and sometimes, a new use), try doing a Google search for any number of subjects your recipient loves and see what wonders await.

 Tip: For someone who has a special love of a particular fruit, veg or nut, there are often a range of interesting homewares and decor around.
 Keep an eye out for salt and pepper shakers, as they come as cute or as bizarre as you like.
 Forget the dining table — they make great standalone ornaments to display all throughout the home.
 Check out vintage stores online or enjoy the experience of visiting your local antique stores and op shops.